Motevakel/d0t0n10n.github.io/ReadMe.md

 - **Change Page Theme**: You can change the themes and the color of the page with one of the programs of this operating system (Which is called *Settings*) ⚙️

-- **Useful Features and Strong Graphics 🖌️**: There are also a lot of other useful features on this site and it has very nice graphics as well 😊
+- **Useful Features and Strong Graphics**: There are also a lot of other useful features on this site and it has very nice graphics as well 🖌️